sfeucht/sfeucht.github.io/content/rerereading.md

 Under this framing, if a piece of text is meaningful to a reader, it doesn't really matter *how* that text came into being: whether it was human-written, AI-generated, or [formed by some ants in the dirt](https://arxiv.org/pdf/2308.05576).
 This is starting to get into philosophical territory; since I don't have a background in philosophy, I'll just plainly state the issue that arises for me here.[^3]

-This "ants in the dirt" example that I linked to is from Hilary Putnam's 1981 book, *Reason, Truth, and History.* I learned about it from Matthew Mandelkern and Tal Linzen's article, "Do Language Models' Words Refer?", who explain it very well:
+This "ants in the dirt" example that I linked to is from Hilary Putnam's 1981 book, *Reason, Truth, and History.* I learned about it from [Matthew Mandelkern and Tal Linzen's 2024 article](https://arxiv.org/pdf/2308.05576), "Do Language Models' Words Refer?", who explain it very well:
 > Suppose that, at a picnic, you observe ants wending through the sand in a surprising pattern, which closely resembles the English sentence "Peano proved that arithmetic is incomplete".
 At the same time, you get a text message from Luke, who is taking a logic class.
 He writes, "Peano proved that arithmetic is incomplete".
 >
 > Intuitively, the two cases are very different, despite involving physically similar